|< C Storage Class & Memory Functions | Main | C Run-Time 2 >| Site Index | Download |

 #include <tchar.h>

-//Must match with ++mydrives[1]...that is one space
+// buffer, be careful with terminated NULL.
+Must match with ++mydrives[1]...that is one space

-//Example if no one space: "A:"--> ++mydrives[0];
+// for example if no one space: "A:"--> ++mydrives[0];

-TCHAR mydrives[] = " A: ";
+TCHAR mydrives[ ] = " A: ";

 int main()